fdelprete/domino-document-migrator-portlet/README.md

 The import process (could be time consuming) is started as liferay BackgroundTask based on the robust Liferay ESB.

 TO DO
-- Managing BackgroundTastStatus
+- Managing BackgroundTastStatus (done 2014-12-31)
-- Remove or decide to move server connection parameters in the configuration page.
+- Remove or decide to move server connection parameters in the configuration page. (done 2015-01-01)
 - Mapping of Notes document category to liferay asset category.
 - Mapping of Roles in Notes readers and authors field to liferay site roles.